feduarte-dev/functions-in-practice/README.md

 <br/>

 In this project, I've written three functions using skills learned last week.
-Additionally, I have practiced logic and computational thinking."
+Additionally, I have practiced logic and computational thinking.

 ## Project Description